loveencounterflow/moonriver/README.md

 * `writestream`: adds like an `observer` with the side effect that data is written to the stream (and hence a file in case the wtream was created using `node:fs.createWriteStream()` or something similar).
-Observe that *no effort will be made to convert data items to comply with the requirements of a NodeJS `writestream`* and, in general, only `text`s, `buffer`s and `uint8array`s are acceptable inputs here.
+Observe that *no effort will be made to convert data items to comply with the requirements of a NodeJS `writestream`* and, in general, only `text`s, `buffer`s and `uint8array`s are acceptable inputs for transforms derived from a `writestream`.
-  * (An implementation detail here is that the `role` of a segment derived from a `writestream` is `observer`, not something like `sink`, a concept that exist only informally in MoonRiver.
-A transform that writes to a file or some other receiver might as well be implemented as a transducer that modifies or holds back data should that make sense for the application at hand.)
+  * (An implementation detail: the `role` of a segment derived from a `writestream` is `observer`, not something like `sink`, a concept that exist only informally in MoonRiver; a transform that writes to a file or some other receiver might as well be implemented as a transducer that modifies or holds back data should that make sense for the application at hand.)
 * `readstream`: a stream created with something like `node:fs.createReadStream()` can act as a `source` in MoonRiver pipelines.